 Eat smaller portions of foods you have been overeating.

 Since these foods will no longer be forbidden, you’ll probably not dwell on them or become anxious and guilty after eating them.

-Try to eat moderate portions, and let go of diet myths that might have controlled your eating behavior.
+Eat moderate portions, and let go of diet myths that might have controlled your eating.

 If you’re unsure what a standard portion is, use one cup, one-half cup, and one-fourth cup measuring cups, and you’ll learn how much satisfies your hunger.

-If it is difficult for you to digest normal portions, remind yourself that it may be easier for you to eat smaller meals daily rather than three larger meals.
+It may be easier for you to eat several smaller meals daily than to eat three larger meals.